zarzouram/lt2316-h20-aa/README.md

 <br />

 ### 1.3.
-NER labeling
+NE labeling

-I used a BIO encoding to label the NERs.
-The method `_label_ner` is responsible for extracting NERs, labeling them, and returning them in a form that supports the assignment requirements.
+I used a BIO encoding to label the NEs.
+The method `_label_ner` is responsible for extracting NEs, labeling them, and returning them in a form that supports the assignment requirements.

-There are several cases where two multiple-word NERs share the same word(s) in the sentence text.
+There are several cases where two multiple-word NEs share the same word(s) in the sentence text.
 For example in file `Test/Test for DDI Extraction task/DrugBank/Methyclothiazide.xml`, sentence id: `DDI-DrugBank.d736.s8`, the sentence text is:

 > Potentiation occurs with **ganglionic** or *peripheral adrenergic* ***blocking drugs***